asavy79/technical_analysis/README.md

-# Technical Analysis Learning Project
+# Technical Analysis Research Project

 A Python-based technical analysis tool I built to learn about algorithmic trading and market analysis.
-This project explores various technical indicators and trading strategies, with a particular focus on moving average crossovers and features a robust, extensible architecture.
+This project includes various technical indicators and trading strategies, with a particular focus on moving average crossovers and RSI crosses.

 ## 🎯 Project Goals

 This project was created to:
 - Learn about technical analysis and algorithmic trading concepts
 - Implement and test various trading strategies from scratch
-- Understand market dynamics through data analysis
-- Build a foundation for more advanced trading algorithms
-- Practice software engineering principles with clean, maintainable code

-## 🔍 Key Findings

-Through extensive backtesting and analysis, I discovered that the **50-200 day moving average crossover strategy** shows remarkable effectiveness:

-- **Consistent Performance**: The 50-200 day MA crossover provides reliable signals for major trend changes
-- **Risk Management**: This longer-term strategy helps avoid false signals common in shorter-term indicators
-- **Market Timing**: Particularly effective for identifying major bull/bear market transitions
-- **Reduced Noise**: Longer moving averages filter out market noise and focus on significant trends
+- Significantly speed up the process of strategy backtesting

 ## 🚀 Features Implemented